youngboy/engine-docs/source/setup-ruby.md

 3. Send requests to your service – you're all set up!

-## 1. Instrument Ruby Agent
+## 1. Instrument Ruby Agent with Apollo Tracing

-You will need to instrument your Ruby server with a tracing agent that follows the [Apollo Tracing](https://github.com/apollographql/apollo-tracing) format.
+You will need to instrument your Ruby server with a tracing package that follows the [Apollo Tracing](https://github.com/apollographql/apollo-tracing) format.
 Engine relies on receiving data in this format to create its performance telemetry reports.

-This is our recommended Ruby package: https://github.com/uniiverse/graphql-tracing.
+This is our recommended Ruby gem: https://github.com/uniiverse/graphql-tracing.

 ## 2. Configure the Proxy

-At this time, the only available option for running the Engine proxy with Ruby is to run it in a standalone docker container.
+At this time, the only available option for running the Engine proxy with a Ruby server is to run the proxy in a standalone docker container.

+_Interested in writing a sideloader Ruby gem?
+[Get in touch](mailto:support@apollodata.com) with us!_

 ### 2.1 Get your API Key
 First, get your `Engine_API_Key` by creating a service on http://engine.apollographql.com/.
 You will need to log in and click "Add Service" to recieve your API key.